 Right now trash television is having a moment.
 Empire, the most ludicrous Shakespeare adaptation every invented, has seen its ratings soar week after week.
 Scandal, consistently one of the most popular shows on Twitter, has the president of the United States invading a country just to save his girlfriend.
 And now we have the Prince of England getting wasted in a bar and sleeping with an American who happens to be the daughter of the head of palace security.
 Welcome to The Royals.

 That’s not the only thing that makes this show outrageous.
 The first scripted show on E! (which premieres in the US Sunday 15 March at 10pm EST), The Royals looks at the seedy life behind the scenes of the British royal family.
-Creator Mark Schwahn, the mastermind behind CW mainstay One Tree Hill, takes pains to say repeatedly, “it’s not the royal family, it’s royal family.”
+Creator Mark Schwahn, the mastermind behind CW mainstay One Tree Hill, takes pains to say repeatedly, “it’s not the royal family, it’s a royal family.”

 These fictitious royals are headed by King Simon (Vincent Regan), a solemn and milquetoast leader married to Queen Helena (Elizabeth Hurley), whose hemlines are too short to allow her to curtsey without exposing her crown jewels.
 In the first episode their eldest son Robert dies mysteriously, leaving their next son Liam (William Moseley), the one with the commoner love interest, in line for the throne.
 His twin sister Eleanor (Alexandra Park) doesn’t care: she’s too busy boozing it up at nightclubs and making out with whomever happens to cross her path.
 Sure, Prince Harry might have the odd nude photo scandal, but this is a lot more hot and heavy than the real Buckingham Palace.